reinderien/notto/readme.md

 `callgrind` profiling reveals a surprising bottleneck: if `istream`-based operations are used to parse the file, that is the dominant cost.
 The naïve approach of `in >> x >> y >> penalty` is so slow that, for 1,000,000 waypoints, it accounts for some 70% of program execution time.
-The alternative approach written in `WaypointReader` is to read the entire file into memory and then do a low-level reverse parse.
+The alternative approach written in `WaypointReader` is to read the entire file into memory and then do a low-level parse.
 This brings the parse step down to about 27% of execution time.

 Performance
 ===========